lil-lilithhh/Spline-Path-Control-MYou/README.md

 * **WebM Export:** Export your animation with a white background, perfect for use as a control video in VACE.

 ## 🔄 Recent Updates

+* **6/25/25 V2.2 Update:**
+    * Added "Hide Once Completed" checkbox.
+Now you can control whether or not a shape is hidden when not playing.
+This will allow you to for example seamlessly connect multiple splines together, create more dynamic and complex camera movements and much more.
+    * Added ability to clone all selected items
+    * Added ability to delete all selected items

 * **6/23/25 V2.1 Update:**
     * Changed the default output from black shapes on a white background to white shapes on a black background.
 This pretty much solves the 'residual' issue and greatly improves the output's motion.